Harsha-007/Potato-Disease-Classification/README.md

 # Potato-Disease-Classification

----Download the data from kaggle.
+---Download the data from kaggle (https://www.kaggle.com/arjuntejaswi/plant-village)

 ---Only keep folders related to Potatoes.